-Understandably, students with dyscalculia can end up disliking maths.
+Understandably, students with dyscalculia often end up disliking maths and having maths anxiety.
 Numbershark can turn things around by developing their skills and understanding, and building their confidence.

 - Visual appeal – the program is unusual as it gives visual representations of what’s happening in maths operations – and uses different ways to do this: number squares, number lines, rods, abacuses and more.

 - Suitable for different age groups – the quirky graphics appeal to a wide age range enabling older students to happily revisit basic concepts as well as younger children

 - 50-plus games provide repeated practice without becoming boring.
 You can dip into Numbershark to fill gaps in understanding, revisit problem areas, or introduce new concepts.

 - 2,000 graded worded problems give students practice in choosing maths operations, and using maths vocabulary.